-Use a strong subject line.
-Include the name of the position, the offer id, and spice it up with some personal branding.
+- Use a strong resume email subject line.
+Include the name of the position, the offer ID, and spice it up with some personal branding.

 Do you have any questions on how to write an email for job applications?
 Want to learn more about resume email writing?
 Let us know in the comments!